RobotLeopard86/CacaoEngine/docs/manual/addresses.md

 Their addresses use the type prefix `r`, and the identifier is the path to the resource within the asset pack.
 This mirrors the structure of the resource folder used to create the pack.
 It uses forward slashes for directory deliminators, but does not support using `..` or anything like that.

 ## Assets
-Assets are anything that is contained in an asset pack and is of a certain type deemed useful by the engine.
+Assets are contained in an asset pack and are resources that have a direct engine-related use.
 At present, this is:
 * 2D Textures
 * Cubemaps
 * Sounds
-* Models
+* Models (see dedicated section below)
 * Fonts
 * Shaders
 * Materials